 By: Kevin Randall, LMFT, Clinical Director

 Every one of the young women who come to Fulshear Treatment to Transition arrives with a unique story and obstacles they are facing.
-The obstacles they face are usually described in terms of diagnosis: Bipolar Disorder, Generalized Anxiety Disorder, Borderline Personality Disorder, Post-Traumatic Stress Disorder and many others.
+The obstacles they face are usually described in terms of diagnosis: Bipolar Disorder, Generalized Anxiety Disorder, Borderline Personality Disorder, Post-Traumatic Stress Disorder, and many others.
 These diagnoses organize patterns of behaviors and box up a thousand different experiences and label them so that they can be “dealt” with.
-The obstacle to realizing potential and achieving independence is not the diagnosis or the symptoms.
+The obstacle to realizing potential and achieving independence is not the diagnosis or symptoms.
 There are many treatments out there for these disorders.
 We use many of them at Fulshear; Cognitive Behavioral Therapy, Dialectical Behavioral Therapy (DBT), Family Systems Theory, etc. These great therapies offer tools and insight to combat the symptoms of the diagnosed disorder.

 The real obstacle is deeper than treating a disorder, personality or otherwise.
 The true obstacle lies in the heart, often behind some thick, very safe and protective walls.
 A familiar theme arises in the stories that we hear.
 The pain of the world these women lived in becomes overwhelming.
 Wanting to live up to the expectations of the world around them they carry the burden of their pain.
 The pain doesn’t really subside and these young women work to cut off the source of the pain.
 Relationships suffer.
 Isolation occurs.
 Loneliness sets in.
 All the while the message gets stronger and more deeply rooted within them.
 The message that they aren’t worth it, they are unlovable, that they are powerless, incapable, or helpless.